obroadrick/minerva2/README.md

 Personal code for the Minerva 2.0 audit.
 I use this repo for general exploration as well as test data generation for testing against the code in r2b2...

 ## Example
-Here is an example output of some of the intial computations this code can make:
+Here is a sample of some computations that this code can perform:

 alpha=0.1
 p_1=0.6